Allegheny-Ethical-CS/FakeNewsDetection/Contributing.md

 ## Code of Conduct

-Anyone who wishes to contribute to this project must follow the code of conduct.
+Anyone who wishes to contribute to this project must follow the [Code of Conduct](https://github.com/Allegheny-Ethical-CS/FakeNewsDetection/blob/Security-Policy/CodeOfConduct.md).

 ## Using the Issue Tracker